tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ### Let it be

 `let` bindings are very similar to `where` bindings.
-`let` bindings allow you to bind variaables anywhere and are themselves expressions.
+`let` bindings allow you to bind variables anywhere and are themselves expressions.
 They do not span across guards.

 ```haskell